Thinking About Orthodontics?

 When should I begin orthodontics?

-It is usually wise to have an orthodontic consultation around seven years of age.
+It is usually wise to have an orthodontic consultation around 7 years of age.
 Early examination allows the orthodontist to detect and evaluate problems and plan appropriate treatment, some orthodontic problems are easier and faster and less complicated to correct if detected early rather than waiting until jaw growth has slowed.
 However, in other cases treatment will not commence until all the baby teeth have been lost.

 Teeth can be moved at any age as long as the gum and bone is healthy, therefore, orthodontic treatment can usually be successful at any age.
 However, because an adult’s facial bones are no longer growing, some severe malocclusions cannot be corrected with braces alone.
 In such cases, orthodontic treatment combined with jaw surgery can achieve dramatic improvements.